tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * You can also sign messages with your digital wallet to prove ownership or authenticity of something.

 * A digital wallet is much like the debit cards in your own wallet, you use them to access funds in your account.
 Only in this case, the card is now a key, and the bank is now the blockchain.

+At this point, students should be curious about what a transaction is in the context of blockchain, continue with the slides and highlight the following:

 ![screenshot of transaction](https://image.shutterstock.com/image-photo/finger-pressing-block-chain-text-600w-1026226699.jpg)

-* "So what's a transaction then?"

-* Explain that a transaction is simply a signed message that authorizes a movement of funds between two parties.
+* A transaction is simply a signed message that authorizes a movement of funds between two parties.

 * It is essentially "I sign off on the movement of X amount of value from account A to account B" -- now that it is signed off, nobody can modify it.

+#### Blockchain Node

 ![screenshot of node](https://image.shutterstock.com/image-vector/abstract-scheme-modern-computer-network-600w-155306969.jpg)

 * A full node keeps a copy of the blockchain.
 It verifies every transactions signatures and throws out any that do not validate.

 * If you wanted to send a transaction, you would send it to a node to keep track of.
 Nodes broadcast the transaction to their neighbors, until a miner comes along and finalizes the transactions.

 * Nodes are enforcing **all** of the rules of the blockchain, thus they are a very important part of the security of the network.

+#### Miner or Block Producer

 ![screenshot of miner](https://image.shutterstock.com/image-illustration/design-element-3d-illustration-rendering-600w-1167357031.jpg)